ms/buildtogether.tech/communicate/index.md

 aren't meant to be called by users, but these should still have at least a comment explaining their purpose.

-As <span x="thinking"/> explains, we can divide people in any domain into novices, competent practitioners, and experts.
+As <a section="thinking"/> explains, we can divide people in any domain into novices, competent practitioners, and experts.
 Each of these three groups needs a different kind of documentation: